sportai/sportai_site/_posts/2024-10-10-Fantasy-Basketball-Season-Breakouts-NBA-Lamelo-Ball-Giddey-Sleepers-Breakouts-Busts-Mobley-Edey.md

 <span style="font-size:1.5em;">Looking for Savvy Waiver Wire pickups?
 Read [here](https://sportai.io/fantasy/football/2024/08/31/NFL-Fantasy-Football-Waiver-Wire-Bounce-Back-Comeback-Watchlist.html)</span>

 #### SportAI’s Drop the Mic
-<span style="font-size:2em;">“Life is sweet, but sometimes old people just don't get it.”-Lamelo Ball</span>
+<span style="font-size:2em;">“Life is sweet, but sometimes old people just don't get it.”-LaMelo Ball</span>

 *Drop the Mic is a segment that features a funny quote at the end of each blog post!*